Discover everything we launched at Webflow Conf 2024

 You’ll need to identify your target audience to figure out how to tailor your content to resonate with them authentically.
 You’ll want to consider demographics, cultural nuances, and linguistic preferences.

 Returning to the previous example, let’s say your website promotes health and wellness services that resonate with SEA customers for varied reasons.
-For instance, your market research shows that Indonesian customers appreciate wellness practices that align with religious beliefs, such as yoga and meditation sessions designed to fit cultural norms.
+For instance, your market research shows that Indonesian customers appreciate wellness practices that align with religious beliefs, such as yoga and meditation sessions designed to fit local cultural norms.
 On the other hand, the emphasis in Vietnam might be on outdoor fitness activities that offer increased sun protection.

 Understanding where you’re expanding and what appeals to each market guides further decisions, like which languages to prioritize, how to allocate your image resources, and how to direct further market research.